 3. Conscious experience is generated by the adaptive processing in our body, its cellular life and energy, the electromagnetic, gravitational, and other fundamental forces and processes, and their rhythmic balanced interchange.
 Conscious experience emerges from the functioning of the whole body, not just the brain.
 The interactions between all cells, organs, and systems of the human body are reflected in specific ways in conscious experience.

 4. The human body is interconnected through complex chemical and biological systems, and also through resonance chains on various frequencies.
-The resonance chains form synchronic nested rhythms networks that define the brain-body architecture.
+The resonance chains form synchronic nested-rhythms networks that define the brain-body architecture.
 These resonance-based architectures provide the structure for local-global information exchanges and high-speed regulative processes throughout the body.

 5. The rhythmic, balanced interchanges can coalesce in different combinations of frequencies, forming dynamic resonance structures.
 These structures adapt the human body dynamics to life dynamics, through multi-frequency and multi-rhythmic adaptive processing.
 The resonant adaptive processing is embedded in the architecture of the mechanical and electrochemical exchanges, developed by the 60+ trillion human and bacterial cells that form the human body.
 Cognition, intelligence, attention, and awareness provide a glimpse of this multi-layered adaptive processing.

 6. Life’s adaptive processing develops in progressive steps.
-Around 80 to 90% of the processing develops automatically, entirely outside our awareness, while regulating the functioning of our body.
-Some parts of the other 10-20% of life’s adaptive processing create three awareness types.
+Around 80 to 90% of the processing develops automatically, entirely outside of our awareness, while regulating the functioning of our body.
+The other 10-20% of life’s adaptive processing creates three awareness types.
 Primary processing, from 20ms (milliseconds) to 100ms after the stimulus onset, generates basic awareness.
 Secondary processing, from 100ms to 300ms, creates pre-conscious awareness, and tertiary processing, from 300ms to 600ms and beyond, generates conscious awareness through cognition.

 7. Reflective self-awareness (‘mental presence’), involving cognition and perception of time, needs at least 1-3 seconds to evoke the nowness experience, the localizing of an event in time as happening ‘now’.
 However, through witnessing awareness, which requires minimal categorization and cognition, humans could have a continuous ‘raw’ part of the conscious experience, subjectively felt as a fresh ‘being in the now’.
 Witnessing awareness begins to unfold from basic and pre-conscious awareness (below the 300ms threshold), while mindfulness is available later, after cognition gets involved in processing and the ‘nowness’ experience is generated.
 That’s why some contemplative experiences, with a significant witnessing component, are perceived as ‘atemporal’, or ‘with no self-identity’, while usual mindfulness experiences feel more like this: ‘I am observing reality here-now’.